Nick’s Story

 Social Skill Problems

-This means that very young autistics are incredibly difficult to manage.
-They come across as spoiled or bratty because they’re usually hyperactive, they’re trying to make sense of their jumbled sensory perceptions, and they don’t respond to punishment (they don’t understand the purpose).
-You can teach them to behave eventually—my son’s regular daily caregiver and his teachers have worked hard to bring him to where he follows rules and directions, but he’ll never understand why it’s necessary.
-And only as a teenager has he started accepting rules.
-But now he’s swung the other way—he follows rules like a soldier but without understanding their necessity.
-He waits for me to give him permission to sit, to eat, to go to his room, to get in the car.
+But now he’s swung the other way—he follows rules like a soldier without understanding their necessity.
+He has become cue-dependent—he sometimes waits for us to tell him to sit, to eat, to go to his room, to get in the car.
 He can’t internalize when it’s appropriate to do these things; he just waits for me (or his teacher or caregiver) to give the order.
-Of course, the alternative—him doing as he pleases, like the time he ran out into the middle of the highway and stopped traffic for miles—is not a good one, so we put up with having to give him constant instructions.
+Of course, the alternative—him doing as he pleases, like the time he ran out into the middle of the highway and stopped traffic for miles (it’s a miracle he wasn’t hurt or killed)—is not a good one, so we put up with having to give him constant instructions.
 We’re working on trying to get him to be more independent.

 Autism is primarily a developmental disability, not a mental one.
 Some severely disabled autistic children may have average or even above-average intelligence.
 That’s another oddity of the disorder.
 Autistic individuals of Temple Grandin’s high intelligence teach themselves to assimilate social behavior by determining the rules objectively, but even that can be difficult.
-How can anyone explain why running in a grocery store at breakneck speed is socially unacceptable when running in a gymnasium is just fine?
-To my son, they’re both big buildings with high ceilings, so why not run in both?
-There are myriad other rules for social behavior that are difficult for an autistic child or adult to assimilate, and even more difficult for those who don’t have the high intelligence to teach themselves.
-As you might imagine, this inability to understand social conventions affects all of life.

 Combine sensory overload with communication problems and poor social skills, and you force a person to withdraw just to protect themselves.
 Temple Grandin describes this in her essay, An Inside View of Autism.
 Being autistic herself, she explains it better than I can.